The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

 \subsection{Related topics}

-The study of this paper is partially motivated by the recent work on ``$M$-functions'' by Ihara--Matsumoto.
-We recall one of the results from \cite{IharaMatsumoto11b} in the number field case.
+The study of this paper is paper is partially motivated by the recent work on ``$M$-functions'' by Ihara--Matsumoto.
+We recall one of the results from \cite{IharaMatsumoto2011b} in the number field case.
 Let $F$ be $\mathbb{Q}$ or an imaginary quadratic field.
 For a prime ideal $\mathbf{f}$ of $F$, we define $X(\mathbf{f})$ as the set of all primitive Dirichlet characters $\chi$ on $F$ with conductor $\mathbf{f}$.
-Suppose that the Generalized Riemann Hypothesis (GRH) is true, that is, every Dirichlet $L$-function $L(s,\chi)$ has no zeros in the half plane $\RE(s)>1/2$.
+Suppose that the Generalized Riemann Hypothesis (GRH) is true, that is, every Dirichlet $L$-function $L(s,\chi)$ has no zeros in the half-plane $\RE(s)>1/2$.
 Then $\log{L}(s,\chi)$ extends to a holomorphic function on $\RE(s)>1/2$.